shristi-bhushan/shristi-bhushan/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Engineering
+- 🎓 &nbsp; B.Tech (Computer Science and Engineering)
 - 🌱 &nbsp; Learning more about Algorithms and Machine learning.
 - ✍️ &nbsp; Pursuing Web Development and DevOps as side hustles.